cdebeule/cdebeule.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a Postdoctoral Researcher at the University of Pennsylvania under supervision of Prof. Eugene Mele.
-My research interests include topological states of matter, quantum geometry, and moiré materials.
+My main research interests include topological states of matter and quantum geometry in low-dimensional materials.
+I am especially interested in transport signatures of quantum geometry in moiré and other artifical superlattices.
 {style="text-align: justify;"}